Regional

 Hello, Dolly!

-American beauty Dolly Parton is certainly aware that the company that owns Dollywood in Pigeon Forge, Tenn., is the new owner of the iconic Kennywood Park in West Mifflin, Sandcastle in West Homestead and Idlewild & SoakZone in Ligonier Township, an industry insider told TribLive Wednesday.
+American beauty Dolly Parton is certainly aware the company that owns Dollywood in Pigeon Forge, Tenn., is the new owner of the iconic Kennywood Park in West Mifflin, Sandcastle in West Homestead and Idlewild & SoakZone in Ligonier Township, an industry insider told TribLive Wednesday.

 “She’s aware of this,” said Dennis Speigel, founder and CEO of International Theme Park Services Inc., a longtime Cincinnati-based industry consultant, said of the deal.